dotnet/runtime/src/coreclr/nativeaot/docs/compiling.md

 # Compiling with Native AOT

-This document explains how to compile and publish your project using Native AOT toolchain.
-First, please _ensure that [pre-requisites](prerequisites.md) are installed_.
+Please consult [documentation](https://github.com/dotnet/docs/blob/main/docs/core/deploying/native-aot.md) for instructions how to compile amd publish application.

 If you are starting a new project, you may find the [HelloWorld sample](https://github.com/dotnet/samples/tree/main/core/nativeaot/HelloWorld/README.md) directions useful.

-Please consult [documentation](https://github.com/dotnet/docs/blob/main/docs/core/deploying/native-aot.md) for instructions how to compile application.

 ## Using daily builds